 Gambling and online casinos in Malawi

-Malawi is a small but actively developing state in southern Africa,
+Malawi is a small but actively developing state in southern Africa, where gambling is legal and regulated by state structures.

-Despite the modest size of the economy,- the country is showing strong growth in the gambling sector -
+Despite the modest size of the economy, the country is showing strong growth in the gambling sector -

 from offline casinos to online betting and mobile gaming.